Growth Metrics

 Morgan Stanley Direct Lending Fund (MSDL) has disclosed Long-Term Debt Repayments for 4 consecutive years, with $146.0 million as the latest value for Q4 2025.

-• Long-Term Debt Repayments was $146.0 million for Q4 2025 at Morgan Stanley Direct Lending Fund, down from $427.0 million in the prior quarter.
+• Long-Term Debt Repayments for Q4 2025 was $146.0 million at Morgan Stanley Direct Lending Fund, down from $427.0 million in the prior quarter.

-• In the past five years, Long-Term Debt Repayments ranged from a high of $711.0 million in Q2 2025 to a low of $30.0 million in Q2 2023.
+• The five-year high for Long-Term Debt Repayments was $711.0 million in Q2 2025, with the low at $30.0 million in Q2 2023.

-• Peak YoY movement for Long-Term Debt Repayments: tumbled 85.98% in 2023, then soared 1380.0% in 2024.
+• The sharpest move saw Long-Term Debt Repayments crashed 85.98% in 2023, then skyrocketed 1380.0% in 2024.

-• Morgan Stanley Direct Lending Fund's Long-Term Debt Repayments stood at $267.3 million in 2022, then increased by 9.59% to $293.0 million in 2023, then tumbled by 73.04% to $79.0 million in 2024, then skyrocketed by 84.81% to $146.0 million in 2025.
+• Over 4 years, Long-Term Debt Repayments stood at $267.3 million in 2022, then rose by 9.59% to $293.0 million in 2023, then crashed by 73.04% to $79.0 million in 2024, then surged by 84.81% to $146.0 million in 2025.